Key Takeaways

 Chemical misapplication — pollution liability

-NIP Group gives examples including wrong chemical mix, overspray killing adjacent plants, hydraulic hose bursts on an aerial lift contaminating a driveway, and a truck overturning with herbicide contents spilling into a road or water system.
+Pollution claims in tree work include wrong chemical mix, overspray killing adjacent plants, hydraulic hose bursts on an aerial lift contaminating a driveway, and a truck overturning with herbicide contents spilling into a road or water system.

 Standard GL excludes pollution claims.
 If you spray, treat, or transport chemicals, you need a separate pollution endorsement or contractors pollution liability policy.
 Without it, the cleanup cost and third-party damage come out of your pocket.